DanielKoehler/terraform-provider-curl2/README.md

 # terraform-provider-curl2

+This fork allows data boyd value to not be only JSON.
+It also fixes the header functionality.

 ## Overview
 terraform-provider-curl2 is designed to help make HTTP(s) requests, with additional support for providing JSON bodies and authentication headers.